danielsaidi/website_danielsaidi/collections/_posts/2019/2019-04-05-generic-swift-protocols.md

 }
 ```

-If we'd like to create an instance of this type, using the codable store we created earlier, we can do this:
+To create instances of this type, using the codable store we created earlier, we can do this:

 ```swift
 var store: AnySingleObjectStore<MyType>